ryanrudolfoba/SteamDeck-Windows-WiFi-Fix/README.md

 ![image](https://github.com/ryanrudolfoba/SteamDeck-Windows-WiFi-Fix/assets/98122529/9b8120c3-df9d-4cc8-870e-c1e111dcce91)

 2. Edited the setup.bat so that both 2.4GHz and 5GHz networks will be available after installation.
+3. Added simple logic in setup.bat.
+Change from InterfaceName to InterfaceDescription.

 ## What's new as of Jun 22 2023?